computational-linguistics-class/computational-linguistics-class.github.io/assignment4.md

 The corpus we used is here: `/home1/a/acocos/data/reuters.rcv1.tokenized.gz`

-Your task is to fill out: `question1.py`
+Your task is to modify: `vectorcluster.py`

 Here is an example of the K-means code: